-Prerequisite(s): Any major or advising track for which BI 101 and BI 101L are pre-requisite courses Concurrent Requisite(s): BI 101L chemical basis of life, energetics, cell structure and function, genetics and biotechnology, the origins of life and evolution.
+Prerequisite(s): Any major or advising track for which BI

+101 and BI 101L are pre-requisite courses Concurrent Requisite(s): BI 101L

+The first of a two-course sequence for the Biology major, Introductory Biology I covers the scientific method, the chemical basis of life, energetics, cell structure and function, genetics and biotechnology, the origins of life and evolution.
 Note: If BI 101 is chosen to satisfy the "Scientific Inquiry" CORE requirement at Lake Erie College, then both the lecture (BI 101) and laboratory (BI 101L) are required.